-A hemorrhagic stroke is caused when an artery in the brain bursts, causing blood to flow into the area surrounding the brain.
+A hemorrhagic stroke is caused when an artery in the brain bursts, causing blood to leak into the area surrounding area the brain.

-This type of stroke is tricky to resolve.
-Non-surgical options can be explored, but surgery is often the best way to treat it.
+While non-surgical options for hemorrhagic stroke can be explored, surgery is often the best way to treat hemorrhagic stroke.

 An ischemic stroke occurs when a blood clot clogs an artery in the brain.

-The best way to treat an ischemic stroke is with tPA – a clot-dissolving drug.
+The best way to treat an ischemic stroke is with tPA or aspirin – two clot-busting drugs.

 When a minor stroke or TIA is happening, sometimes aspirin can help since it thins the blood.